Ernest B. Orsatti

 He served on active duty in the United States Army and as a part-time military lawyer in the United States Army Reserves Judge Advocate General’s Corp, ascending to the rank of lieutenant colonel.

 Ernie has lectured about labor law for continuing legal education programs, union officials and law school classes.
-He is rated AV® Preeminent™ by Martindale-Hubbell and is listed among The Best Lawyers in America and Who’s Who in America.
-He also has been named one of the best lawyers in Pittsburgh in Pittsburgh Magazine and a Pennsylvania Super Lawyer by Philadelphia Magazine and Law & Politics.
+He is rated AV® Preeminent™ by Martindale-Hubbell and is listed in The Best Lawyers in America®.
+He also has been named one of the best lawyers in Pittsburgh in Pittsburgh Magazine and has been designated a Pennsylvania Super Lawyer.